Chicken is a great starting point when you are finding your way around the smoker.

 - Peach wood must be freshly cut if you are using it to smoke chicken.
 It imparts a mildly sweet, fruity flavor, similar to the other fruit woods.

-- Pecan wood gives chicken a beautifully nutty, sweet, and rich flavor.
-Pecan is one of the most popular woods for smoking chicken.
+- Pecan wood gives the chicken a beautifully nutty, sweet, and rich flavor.
+Pecan wood chips are one of the most popular woods for smoking chicken.

 Can I Use Multiple Woods To Smoke Chicken?

 There is plenty of room for creativity when it comes to smoking chicken.
 One can use a combination of different woods to create a unique, smokey flavor.

 You can play around with different types until you find a combination that you enjoy, or you can use a tried-and-tested mixture of cherry wood, apple, and oak for utterly delicious smoked chicken.